 In March 2024, the SEC adopted final rules to require disclosures about certain climate-related information in registration statements and annual reports.
 As adopted, the Final Climate Rules mandate disclosure of, among other things, material climate-related risks, how the board of directors and management oversee and manage such risks, and the actual and potential material impacts of such risks on us.
 The rules also require disclosure about material climate-related targets and goals, Scope 1 and Scope 2 GHG emissions, and the financial impacts of severe weather events and other natural conditions.
 In April 2024, the SEC voluntarily stayed the Final Climate Rules pending resolution of legal challenges.
-The SEC has further stated that it plans to designate a new effective date and phase-in period for the implementation of the rules at the conclusion of the stay, though this would occur only if the SEC prevails in the ongoing legal proceedings.
-If the rules are ultimately implemented, their adoption will be phased.
-We plan to monitor the status of these rules, and, as appropriate, to evaluate the rules to determine their impact on our consolidated financial statements.
+If the rules are ultimately implemented, their adoption will be phased and, accordingly, we are required to begin certain disclosures for our annual period ending December 31, 2025.
 These rules will be applied prospectively.